DtxdF/AppJail.docs/docs/images/ajspec.md

 An ajspec file provides information about the image, such as the checksum, the site where the image will be downloaded, etc. The syntax of the ajspec file is the same as used in templates.

 The following table shows detailed information about ajspec parameters.
-The `Optional` column specifies whether a parameter is mandatory or not for some commands such as `appjail image update` and `appjail image import`.
+The `Optional` column specifies whether a parameter is mandatory or not for some commands such as `appjail-image(1)` `update` and `appjail-image(1)` `import`.
 The `Multiple` column specifies whether a parameter can be specified multiple times or not.

 | Parameter | Optional | Multiple | Description  |
 | --- | --- | --- | --- |